Do You Have to Cure Salmon for Sushi?

 Do they ever cure salmon in sushi?

-No. Traditionally, salmon is served raw and uncured.
+No. Traditionally, salmon is served raw and uncured in Japanese restaurants.
 However, there are places where they are cured and are still raw.
 Curing is often done to enhance the texture and flavor by reducing the water content.
 Depending on how it is cured, salmon can be cured and raw.

 But as I said, if the salmon you bought is “sushi-grade”, you may dispense with curing.